 Additional information:

-The Florida Keys’ premier bakery and ice cream shop is your must-visit place when traveling to Marathon.
+This Florida Keys’ premier bakery and ice cream shop is a must-visit place when traveling to Marathon!
 Sweet Savannah’s offers baked goods, ice cream, books, toys, and gifts.

 Address: 8919 Overseas Hwy, Marathon, FL 33050

-Bahia Honda Key is a remote white-sand beach on a pristine spur between the Atlantic and the Gulf of Mexico with some of the clearest waters in the world.
+Bahia Honda is a remote white-sand beach on a spur between the Atlantic and the Gulf of Mexico with some of the clearest waters in Florida!

-Far away from city lights and practically light pollution-free, the park offers an amazing starscape with the Milky Way’s misty veil clearly visible.
+Far away from city lights and practically light pollution-free, the park offers an amazing starscape with the Milky Way’s misty veil visible (this is visible for those camping).

 However, the Bahia Honda Key isn’t just for beachgoers and stargazers.
 It provides something for everyone who enjoys the outdoors, whether on land, air, or sea.